kyeongnam-kim/web-test1/content/authors/admin/_index.md

 bio: My research interests include agricultural and environmental toxicology.
 interests:
   - Environmental toxicology and ecotoxicology
-  - Mechanisms of action of chemicals on plants and pests using Multi-omics
+  - Mechanisms of action of chemicals on plants and insects using Multi-omics
   - Environmental impact of agrochemicals and developing sustainable pest management strategies
 social:
   - icon: envelope